Nathan Shuster Park in Côte-Saint-Luc

 The park is very small, the climber is very tall.
 Now I’m laughing at my witty rhyme.

-Honestly, the rest of this park is pretty blah, but there’s a brand new ZIPLINE that makes up for that.
+Honestly, the rest of this park is really blah, but there’s a brand new ZIPLINE that makes up for that.

 This entire park was ridiculous with a million-and-one things to play on and an elaborate big-kid climber.
 Bonus: A small splash pad nearby.